 The evaluation of Model Confidence Values assesses a posteriori the ability of individual 3D-structure modeling servers to assign realistic error estimates to their predictions.
 The error estimates are expressed as the expected distance (in Å) between the Cα positions of the model compared to the target structure.

 The current implementation of QScore based on the QScore, defined by Xu Q. et al [PMID: 18599072].
 It is intended to reflect the similarity between two interfaces and represents a value ranging between 0 (bad) and 100 (good).
-This score was intended as an interim score for QS-score and will be deceased in the near future.
+This score is no longer calculated on new targets and will be removed in the near future.

 The Response Time is the time a model needs from submission to the server until reception by CAMEO.
 When averaging/aggregating we take only the first model into account (this is valid also for any other score calculated).
 The Response time strongly depends on the age of the hardware and load on the server and is hence not necessarily an indication of the efficiency of the algorithms.
 Currently the CAMEO workflow is as close as possible reflecting a users' experience submitting a modeling job and receiving the results by email.
 Deriving timings sometimes suffers from individual delays caused by MTA forwarding hosts being unavailable.
 Over a period of several months this effect is averaged out.
 The response times logged additionally may not reflect a typical user's experience.

 The RMSD is calculated on all CΑ atoms in the target-model superposition with LGA ([ref.: PMID:17894352]), using a 4Å threshold for the sequence dependent superposition.

 The TM-score (template modeling score) is a well established score reflecting the similarity of two proteins.
 Protein pairs with a TM-score >0.5 are mostly of the same fold.